HL7/case-reporting/input/pagecontent/reportability_response_narrative_guidance.md

 **(Reporting Specification Not Found)**

-> Reportability could not be determined for “&lt;jurisdiction displayName&gt;” due to a processing error.
-Reporting to “&lt;jurisdiction displayName&gt;” may still be required.
+> Reportability could not be determined for "&lt;jurisdiction displayName&gt;" due to a processing error.
+Reporting to "&lt;jurisdiction displayName&gt;" may still be required.

 **(Jurisdiction Not Found for Patient Address)**